Farmer122/first_repo/README.md

 # first_repo
-First Repo for Fundemantals of Data Science Course
+First Repo for Fundamentals of Data Science Course